Los Angeles Almanac Logo

 Source: Los Angeles A to Z by Leonard & Dale Pitt.

 The oldest known palm tree in Los Angeles is a Mexican Fan Palm believed to have been uprooted in the desert in the 1850s and replanted on San Pedro Steet in Los Angeles.
-It was replanted again at Fifth and Central Avenue and, then yet again in 1888 (after a public effort to save it), to its current location at the Figueroa Boulevard entrance to Exposition Park.
+In 1888, it was replanted again between Fifth and Sixth Streets on Central Avenue in Downtown Los Angeles.
+There it prominently stood in front of what was then Southern Pacific Railroad's new Arcade Station.
+When the station was closed in 1914, a public effort was made to save it, so, for the third time, it again was moved.
+It ended up at its current location, remaining there for more than a hundred years, at the Figueroa Boulevard entrance to Exposition Park.

 Oldest palm tree at Figueroa Boulevard entrance to Exposition Park (view facing Figueroa).
 Los Angeles Almanac Photo.